 Learn Lucid Dreaming

 There are a number of techniques for developing your ability in this way.
 Generally, they involve becoming more aware of one’s dreams and inner thoughts.
 I wholeheartedly recommend keeping a dream journal, your dreams are your subconscious mind trying to process your experience.
+My best psychic readers all use some technique to bridge between their ‘real’ life & the dreams they want to manifest from their subconscious, if you are thinking of a psychic reading online to explore your dreams a reading with my recommended psychics is a good place to start.
 As soon as you wake up in the morning, write down the dreams that you can remember.
 If you’re having trouble remembering your dreams, try consciously programming your mind to allow you to remember any significant dream on awakening.
 A dream journal will help you to see patterns in your dreams and triggers that you’ll use to switch over to lucidity while you’re dreaming.

 Reality checks are things you do regularly while you are awake that will train you to do the same while you are asleep to alert yourself to the fact that you’re dreaming.
 You should try to do several reality checks through the course of a day.
 The simplest reality check is to ask yourself mentally if you feel you are dreaming during the night whether you are awake or asleep.
 There are a number of other reality checks you can practice, however.